Searching for top-philic heavy resonances in boosted four-top final states: Theoretical and numerical framework

 In addition, at large scalar octet masses and couplings, the numerical reduction of loop integrals becomes increasingly delicate.
 In this regime, we observe occasional failures of the pole cancellation checks at specific phase-space points.
 We traced these instabilities to the default usage of the {\sc Collier} library~\cite{Denner:2016kdg} in {\sc MadLoop}.
 To overcome this, we switch to alternative reduction tools such as {\sc Ninja}~\cite{Peraro:2014cba} and {\sc CutTools}~\cite{Ossola:2007ax}.
-However, it should be noted that when bypassing the internal pole-checking routines of \amc, we find that all loop integral providers yield consistent cross sections for the entire parameter space considered despite issues with the pole cancellation checks.

 In all simulations relevant for our study, we use the NNPDF2.3NLO set~\cite{Ball:2012cx, Ball:2013hta} of parton distribution functions (PDF) and estimate theoretical uncertainties via variations in the renormalisation and factorisation scales and PDF replicas.
 The central scale is fixed to half the total hadronic activity in the event $H_T/2$, and we apply a minimum transverse momentum cut of $p_T\!>\!10$~GeV on all parton-level jets.
-Once parton-level events are generated, we model the inclusive decays of the top quarks using \mspin~\cite{Artoisenet:2012st} and \mw~\cite{Alwall:2014bza}, and the resulting decayed events are then matched to parton showers and hadronisation as implemented in \py~\cite{Bierlich:2022pfr} using the default parameters.
-While this final step has a very limited impact on the BSM signal due to the high transverse momentum of the tops produced in the BSM particle decays, it turns out to be essential for accurately modelling the dominant $t\bar{t}+$jets background that requires the extra modifications discussed in Section~\ref{sec:bkd}.
+Once parton-level events are generated, we model the inclusive decays of the top quarks using \mspin~\cite{Artoisenet:2012st} and \mw~\cite{Alwall:2014bza}, and the resulting decayed events are then matched to parton showers and hadronisation as implemented in \py~\cite{Bierlich:2022pfr} using the default parameters.\footnote{\py\ is also used for the handling of inclusive tau-lepton decays.} While this final step has a very limited impact on the BSM signal due to the high transverse momentum of the tops produced in the BSM particle decays, it turns out to be essential for accurately modelling the dominant $t\bar{t}+$jets background that requires the extra modifications discussed in Section~\ref{sec:bkd}.
 In total, we generate fully showered and hadronised NLO signal event samples comprising 300,000 events for each benchmark point considered.
 In addition, we prepare a sparse grid of 18 intermediate points with 10k events each to enable interpolation and limit setting following the procedure described in Section~\ref{sec:results}.
 All model files and Monte Carlo configuration cards are publicly available on Zenodo~\cite{darme_2025_15783920}.